yksirotta/n8nnodepython/CONTRIBUTING.md

 npm install -g windows-build-tools
 ```

-#### lerna
+#### Yarn workspaces

 n8n is split up in different modules which are all in a single mono repository.
-To facilitate those modules management, [lerna](https://lerna.js.org) gets
+To facilitate those modules management, [Yarn workspaces](https://yarnpkg.com/features/workspaces) are used.
-used.
-It automatically sets up file-links between modules which depend on each
+This automatically sets up file-links between modules which depend on each other.
-other.

-So for the setup to work correctly lerna has to be installed globally like this:
+So for the setup to work correctly [corepack](https://nodejs.org/docs/latest-v16.x/api/corepack.html) needs to be enabled globally like this:

 ```
-npm install -g lerna
+make setup
+yarn
 ```

 ### Actual n8n setup